fishercallum/EpicOS/extras/discord/2018-11-02-eos-discord/README.md

 # EpicOS for Discord

 A barebones version of EpicOS for [Discord](https://discord.com/).
-Features a --temp message flag that auto-deletes your messages, sort of like temporary messages on WhatsApp and similar services.
+Welcomes users to servers and features a --temp message flag that auto-deletes your messages, sort of like temporary messages on WhatsApp and similar services.

 ## 2023.01.06: